 Another method based on compatibility boundary conditions was developed for the wave equation on Cartesian and curvilinear meshes \cite{compat_wave_hermite_AAL_DEAA_WDH}.
 In $d$ dimensions, this method computes the $(m+1)^d$ degrees of freedom on the boundary by enforcing the physical boundary condition as well as the compatibility boundary conditions.
 However, the extension of this method to first order hyperbolic systems is not straightforward { due to the need for a characteristic decomposition and the presence of characteristic variables for the Maxwell system.}

-In \cite{LawAppelo2022}, the Hermite-Taylor correction function method was proposed to handle general boundary conditions for Maxwell's equations.
+In \cite{LawAppelo2023}, the Hermite-Taylor correction function method was proposed to handle general boundary conditions for Maxwell's equations.
 This method relies on the correction function method (CFM) to update the numerical solution and its derivatives where the Hermite-Taylor method cannot be applied.

-The CFM was first developed to enhance finite-difference methods for Poisson's equation with interface conditions \cite{Marques2011,Marques2017}.
-It has been extended to the wave equation \cite{Abraham2018} and Maxwell's equations \cite{LawMarquesNave2020,LawNave2021,LawNave2022}.

 The correction function method seeks space-time polynomial approximations of the solution in small domains, called local patches, near the boundary or the interface by minimizing a functional.
 The functional is based on a square measure of the residual of the governing equations, boundary or interface conditions and the numerical solution from the original method (here the Hermite-Taylor method).
 The CFM minimization procedure provides polynomial approximations, also called correction functions, that are used to compute the $(m+1)^d$ degrees of freedom at the nodes where the Hermite-Taylor method cannot be applied.
-The Hermite-Taylor correction function method presented in \cite{LawAppelo2022} achieved up to a fifth-order rate of convergence with a loose CFL constant, but was limited to boundaries aligned with the nodes.
+The CFM was first developed to enhance finite-difference methods for Poisson's equation with interface conditions \cite{Marques2011,Marques2017}.
+It has been extended to the wave equation \cite{Abraham2018} and Maxwell's equations \cite{LawMarquesNave2020,LawNave2021,LawNave2022}.